ciaoidea/holographix/README.md

 ## Quick start

-Note: `.holo` output directories (like `src/flower.jpg.holo/`) are generated locally and are not committed to the repo.
+Note: `.holo` output directories (like `src/flower.jpg.holo/`) are generated locally and are not committed to the repository.
 Run the encode step before any example that reads `src/flower.jpg.holo`.

 Encode / decode an image: